 If you’re just entering post-divorce life, be prepared to receive a wide range of dating advice from your friends and family.
 This advice can be even more confusing if the last time you dated was before the advent of online dating, texting and social media, as websites, blogs and an expanding range of apps will promise you a formula for finding the partner of your dreams.

 If you are divorced, you already know how hard and complicated relationships can be, that there is no perfect partner and that all relationships take work.
 You also know that you want things to be different in your next long-term relationship (even if you haven’t completely defined what different means).

-While your post-divorce dating journey will be your own, here are some things to consider before you get started:
+While your post-divorce dating journey will be your own, there are some things to know beforehand which can help you out.

 It’s easy to blame your ex entirely, but it’s more effective if you do some soul-searching.
 How did you choose him/her?
 What other relationships have had similar patterns?
 How did you contribute to the breakdown of the relationship?
 Did you stop communicating?
 Did you avoid conflict?
 Did you put up with behaviors far too long without giving feedback?
 In the vast majority of marriages, both parties contribute to the unhealthy dynamic.
 Understanding your role will allow you to make different choices moving forward.

 This may sound strange, especially if you were the one seeking the divorce.
 Even if a divorce was what you wanted, it is still a loss.
 The loss of your spouse, the loss of your shared history, the loss of the future you imagined together.
 Being able to acknowledge your grief and mourn these losses is important.